VectorInspector/megacloneman/README.md

 # megacloneman
 Mega Man 2 proof of concept in C++ with SDL.
+Quick Man stage.

 # Brief
 I would like to explain here how certain things work just for prosperity.